ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-09-30-pen-and-paper.md

 In this blog post, I'll discuss why I enjoy working with my **"analog tools for thought."**[^1] I'll talk about it in three dimensions&mdash;*simplicity*, *intentionality*, and *historicity*.
-Note that this post isn't a slight to digital apps and systems; I do use them, and they also embody the same qualities (just executed differently).
+Note that this post isn't a slight to digital apps and systems; I do use them, and they also embody the same qualities, just executed differently.
 I hope this entices you to start putting more intention when thinking with pen and paper.

 ## Simpler interface